OpenAttribution/open-attribution/README.md

 [Chat on Discord](https://discord.gg/k2XCaXa9)

-Open attribution covers your advertising spend from the ad click and connects that to later in-app events.
+Open attribution tracks your mobile advertising spend from the ad impression and click then connects that to later in-app events.
 This is done with several parts:

 1. Impression & Click Tracking
-2. Attribution
+2. Attribution of Mobile Users to the impressions or clicks
 3. In-App Event Tracking
 4. Analytics Dashboards